BACnet Development Kit

 Answer: Yes, the complete schematics and source code are open source.
 RS-485 and AVR are easy to develop for hardware - no secrets there!
 Steve wanted to provide an embedded platform to demonstrate a BACnet device using his open source BACnet Protocol Stack hosted on Sourceforge.net.
 Steve also used cross platform schematic layout and PCB design tool EAGLE CAD from CADsoft for the schematic and PCB design, with a small enough board to qualify for the "Lite" version.

-Question: Any plans for a development kit that also supports these BACnet options (BACnet/IP, BACnet Ethernet)?
+Question: Any plans for a development kit that also supports these BACnet options (BACnet/IP, BACnet Ethernet) or other microcontrollers?

-Answer: Steve is planning to create an ARM7 kit that includes both RS-485 and Ethernet - perhaps in 2010.
+Answer: Steve is planning to create an ARM Cortex M3 kit that includes both RS-485 and Ethernet.
 He wants a platform that he can develop a BACnet router for inclusion in his open source BACnet Protocol Stack.
 The beauty of BACnet protocol layering permits routing of the messages to various physical layers that are supported.

 Question: Please tell me that you have stock of your standard BACnet developer's Kit?
 I'm sure I'll be placing an order very soon.